 The index fund “manager” probably doesn’t even know what companies are in the index, let alone care what they do or how they’re run.
 The only consideration is how closely the index tracker tracks the index.

-Of course not all or even most companies are run like this, but the trend has been relentless for decades.
-Shorter holding periods and more index tracking means less and less consideration for sustainability and the long-term.
+Of course, not all or even most companies are run like this, but the trend has been relentless for decades.
+Shorter holding periods and more index tracking mean less and less consideration for sustainability and the long term.